awsdocs/aws-codepipeline-user-guide/doc_source/data-protection.md

 ## Encryption key management<a name="key-management"></a>

-If you choose the default option for encrypting code artifacts, CodePipeline uses the AWS managed CMK\.
-You cannot change or delete this AWS managed CMK\.
-If you use a customer managed CMK in AWS KMS to encrypt or decrypt artifacts in the S3 bucket, you can change or rotate this customer managed CMK as necessary\.
+If you choose the default option for encrypting code artifacts, CodePipeline uses the AWS managed key\.
+You cannot change or delete this AWS managed key\.
+If you use a customer managed key in AWS KMS to encrypt or decrypt artifacts in the S3 bucket, you can change or rotate this customer managed key as necessary\.

 **Important**
-CodePipeline only supports symmetric customer master keys \(CMKs\)\.
-Do not use an asymmetric CMK to encrypt the data in your S3 bucket\.
+CodePipeline only supports symmetric KMS keys\.
+Do not use an asymmetric KMS key to encrypt the data in your S3 bucket\.

 ## Data protection configuration<a name="security-configuration"></a>